jakub-g/monorepo-limits/README.md

 ### 0: number of case-insensitive branch name "duplicates" and branches with "special" characters that doesn't pose problems

 `git` stores branch names as files on disk.
 This may pose different problems, depending on filesystem.
 For example, a git repo may have branches `foo` and `FOO`.
-Cloning this repo on macOS _will fail_.
+Cloning this repo on macOS _will fail_ (unless you only fetch a subset of branches instead of doing a full clone).
 While `git` tries to prevent creating such "duplicated" branches locally, it's easy to end up with this situation nonetheless, e.g. when each of the branches is created in a separate clone, or via API call on the remote server.

 Another similar problem: branch names that contain "special" characters like `'`, `&`, ` `, which can mess up with some shell operations, including built-in git operations.